cwbit/cakephp-docker/README.md

     ],
 ```

-To change these defaults edit the `docker-compose.yml` file under `myapp-mysql`'s `environment` section.
+To change these defaults edit the variables in the `docker/.env` file or tweak the `docker-compose.yml` file under `myapp-mysql`'s `environment` section.

 ## Now, how to run `bin/cake` and `mysql`